![]() |

 Summer 09:

-the Lucas-Lehmer test for Mersenne primes on the GPU using extended-precision FFTs.
+Added technical reports on extended-precision floating point GPU computation using Cg, and implementing the Lucas-Lehmer test for Mersenne primes on the GPU using extended-precision FFTs.
 These are on the papers page.

 Spring 09: